johnhansenbouvet/WebhookTest/README.md

 Select Edit next to your webhook.
 Scroll down to the Recent Deliveries section.
 Select the latest delivery entry by clicking on the ellipsis (...).

+rigger your Azure Function with a Gollum event
+Return to your GitHub account.
+Select the repository you are using for this module.
+Select the Settings tab.
+Select Webhooks in the navigation panel.
+Select the Edit button next to your webhook.
+Scroll down to the Recent Deliveries section.
+Select the latest delivery entry by clicking the ellipsis button (...).
+Select Redeliver.
+In the message box that appears, select Yes, redeliver this payload.
+This action simulates you changing your Wiki page again.
+Select the Response tab.
+You'll see how the webhook, has triggered your function, which then parsed the information and sent back a response similar to the following text: text

+Kopier

+Page is Home, Action is edited, Event Type is gollum

+Neste leksjon: Secure Webhook payloads with a secret